Sonia Sanchez

 Sonia Sanchez (born Wilsonia Benita Driver; September 9, 1934) is an American poet, writer, and professor.
-She was a leading figure in the Black Arts Movement and has written more than a dozen books of poetry, as well as short stories, critical essays, plays, and children's books.
+She was a leading figure in the Black Arts Movement and has written books of poetry, short stories, critical essays, plays, and children's books.
 In the 1960s, Sanchez released poems in periodicals targeted towards African-American audiences, and published her debut collection, Homecoming, in 1969.
-In 1993, she received a Pew Fellowship in the Arts, and in 2001 was awarded the Robert Frost Medal for her contributions to the canon of American poetry.
+In 1993, she received a Pew Fellowship in the Arts, and in 2001 was awarded the Frost Medal for her contributions to the canon of American poetry.
 She has been influential to other African-American poets, including Krista Franklin.
-Sanchez is a member of The Wintergreen Women Writers Collective.
+Sanchez is a member of the Wintergreen Women Writers Collective.

 Early life

-Sanchez was born in Birmingham, Alabama, on September 9, 1934, to Wilson L. Driver and Lena Jones Driver.
+Sanchez was born in Birmingham, Alabama, United States, on September 9, 1934, to Wilson L. Driver and Lena Jones Driver.
 Her mother died when Sanchez was only one year old, so she spent several years being shuttled back and forth among relatives.
 One of those was her grandmother, who died when Sanchez was six years old.
-The death of her grandmother proved to be a trying time in her life, and Sanchez developed a stutter, which contributed to her becoming introverted.
-However, her stutter only caused her to read more and more and pay close attention to language and its sounds.
+The death of her grandmother was a difficult time in her life, and Sanchez developed a stutter, which contributed to her becoming introverted.
+However, her stutter caused her to read more and pay close attention to language and sounds.

-In 1943, Sanchez moved to Harlem in New York City to live with her father (a school teacher), her sister, and her stepmother, who was her father's third wife.
+In 1943, Sanchez moved to Harlem in New York City to live with her father (a schoolteacher), her sister, and her stepmother, who was her father's third wife.
 When in Harlem, she learned to manage her stutter and excelled in school, finding her poetic voice, which later emerged during her studies at Hunter College.
-Sanchez focused on the sound of her poetry, admitting to always reading it aloud, and received praise for her use of the full range of African and African-American vocal resources.
+Sanchez focused on the sound of her poetry, always reading it aloud, and received praise for her use of the full range of African and African-American vocal resources.
 She is known for her sonic range and dynamic public readings.
-She now terms herself an "ordained stutterer".
+She terms herself an "ordained stutterer".
 Sanchez earned a BA degree in political science in 1955 from Hunter College.

 Sanchez pursued post-graduate studies at New York University (NYU), working closely with Louise Bogan.
 During her time at NYU, she formed a writers' workshop in Greenwich Village, where the "Broadside Quartet" was born.
-The "Broadside Quartet" included other prominent Black Arts Movement artists such as Haki Madhubuti, Nikki Giovanni and Etheridge Knight.
+The "Broadside Quartet" included other prominent Black Arts Movement artists such as Haki Madhubuti, Nikki Giovanni, and Etheridge Knight.
 These young poets were introduced and promoted by Dudley Randall, an established poet and publisher.

-Although her first marriage to Albert Sanchez did not last, Sonia Sanchez would retain her professional name.
+Although her first marriage to Albert Sanchez did not last, Sonia Sanchez retained her professional name.
 She and Albert had one daughter named Anita.
 She later married Etheridge Knight, and had twin sons named Morani Neusi and Mungu Neusi, but they divorced after two years.
 Motherhood heavily influenced the motifs of her poetry in the 1970s, with the bonds between mother and child emerging as a key theme.
 She also has three grandchildren.